 This award was established by family and friends in memory of the late Peter Sands, B.A.Sc.
 (1962), M.A.Sc.
 (1966).
 The award is made on the recommendation of the chair to a student completing the second year of Engineering Science and based on financial need.
 Good academic standing (not necessarily honours), qualities of character, leadership and commitment to the profession will also be considered.
-Preference is given to students who have pre-registered in the Computer Option.
+Students must be registered in the Computer Option in Third Year in order to receive the awad.